-Working to confront gender inequality, gender-based violence, gender roles, and stereotypes.
-Plan International Jordan targets adolescent girls in Jordan’s host communities and Azraq refugee camp to provide them with education opportunities such as life skills and vocational training to give them alternative options to early marriage.
+Plan International Jordan is working to confront gender inequality, gender-based violence, gender roles, and stereotypes.
+We support adolescent girls in Jordan’s host communities and Azraq refugee camp to provide them with life skills and vocational training to give them alternative options to early marriage.

-Plan International Jordan’s programmes work with adolescent girls and boys to raise awareness of gender based violence.
-Adolescents build their self-confidence and learn how to protect themselves and stand up for their rights.
+Our programmes work with adolescent girls and boys to raise awareness of gender based violence.
+We help adolescents build their self-confidence and learn how to protect themselves and stand up for their rights.
 Our activities teach the importance of consent and respecting others, as well as supporting survivors of abuse to find different ways to cope.

 Plan International Jordan also works on sexual and reproductive health and rights for adolescent girls and boys, providing them with trustworthy information about sexual health and the physical and emotional changes they experience during puberty.

-In the context of Jordan’s taboo culture, Plan International Jordan strives to find creative ways to discuss sensitive topics, such as sex, birth control, healthy relationships, and early marriage, with adolescents in safe spaces.
+In the context of Jordan’s taboo culture, we find creative ways to discuss sensitive topics, such as sex, birth control, healthy relationships, and early marriage, with adolescents in safe spaces.

-Plan International Jordan’s I Will campaign empowers girls to make healthy decisions, take control over their lives, and say #IWillWithWill.
+Plan International’s Champions of Change programme empowers girls to make healthy decisions and take control over their lives.
 We understand that by creating supportive spaces for girls to learn, they can be emboldened to lead, decide, and thrive.